 - 2 medjool dates, coarsely chopped

-- 1/2 pear, small dice (optional for more sweetness)
+- 1/2 pear or apple, small dice (optional for more sweetness)

 - Freshly cracked pepper, to taste